-As the emergency arm of the NHS in the capital, we have a history of responding to major incidents as diverse as nail bomb attacks, train crashes and specific attention from the Government and the media, and been cited as examples of best practice by the Commission for Health Improvement.
+As the emergency arm of the NHS in the capital, we have a history of responding to major incidents as diverse as nail bomb attacks, train crashes and chemical incidents.
+In the aftermath of the 9/11 terrorist attacks in America, our plans for how we would respond to similar attacks in London have received specific attention from the Government and the media, and been cited as examples of best practice by the Commission for Health Improvement.